Back to KANs Hub

 2. Model Architecture & Parameters

-We construct a much smaller KAN: [1, 4, 1] with a grid size of 10 and spline order of 3 (13 parameters per edge):
+KAN with layers [1, 4, 1], grid size 10, spline order 3 (13 parameters per edge):